NicoZweifel/DBInline/README.md

 - Some of them might be removed for clearer Usage and improved generic type inference.

-- Since everything is connected through interfaces, all these methods can be mixed, it all comes down to a IQueryBuilder and IConnectionSource Interfaces.
+- Since everything is connected through interfaces, all these methods can be mixed, it all comes down to builder interfaces and an IConnectionSource Interface.

 # Using Pool